 Kataria Anil Kumar - Rajasthan University of Veterinary and Animal Sciences (India)

-Kovacs Eniko - USAMV Cluj, Cluj-Napoca (Romania)
+Kovacs Eniko - ICIA, Cluj-Napoca (Romania)

 Kporou Kouassi Elisee - Jean Lorougnon Guédé University (Ivory Coast)&nbsp;&nbsp;